-Lisa Graham is beginning her eleventh season as Music Director of the Metropolitan Chorale.
+Lisa Graham is beginning her fourteenth season as Music Director of the Metropolitan Chorale.
 Under her leadership, the Chorale’s membership has grown in size to 100 members who hail from communities throughout the Boston area.
 Dr. Graham has shaped the Chorale’s programming to include contemporary, American, and lesser-known programs, alongside the masterworks of the repertory.
 She has enhanced the reputation and reach of the Chorale through collaborations with acclaimed vocalists and instrumentalists, as well as established composers of our day.
 In a review of her guest appearance conducting the Metropolitan Chorale and the Boston Pops last December, Broadway Worldpraised Dr. Graham as “a spellbinding maestro, balletic in her direction … a great connection with her performers on stage.”

 At the age of five, Julia Scott Carey developed her own notation system to record her compositions.
 She has been composing music ever since.
 Julia began her formal musical training in piano and theory at the age of six with Barbara Roth-Donaldson.
 For eight years, Julia attended the New England Conservatory of Music, where she was a composition student of Rodney Lister.
 At her graduation from the New England Conservatory Preparatory School, Julia received the Lanier Prize, becoming the first composition student elected most outstanding graduating senior by faculty vote.
 Julia attended Harvard College and was one of the first students accepted into the New England Conservatory—Harvard University combined degree program (AB Harvard 2008 / MM NEC 2009).

 Throughout his music education, Christopher has held numerous opera roles, soloed with choirs, accompanied choruses, and recorded original songs.
-He enjoyed touring with the Metropolitan Chorale and Boston Pops on their 2013 Holiday Tour.
+For the past five years, he has enjoyed touring with the Metropolitan Chorale and Boston Pops on their annual Holiday Tour.
 Christopher currently writes and records new music in Boston, where he lives, while actively pursuing new opportunities in his music career.
 Learn more at www.ChristopherWeigel.com.